 On June 14, 2021, the Board adopted a formal, written charter for the Technical Committee that sets out the committee's composition, meetings, procedures, reporting, and responsibilities.
-Among other things, the charter requires the Board to appoint to the Technical Committee at least three directors, the majority of members shall be "independent" within the meaning of section 1.4 of Regulation 52-110 Respecting Audit Committees or any other applicable rules of securities regulatory authorities and stock exchanges.
+Among other things, the charter requires the Board to appoint to the Technical Committee at least three directors.
+The majority of members of the Technical Committee are to be "independent" directors of the Corporation within the meaning of section 1.4 of Regulation 52-110 Respecting Audit Committees or any other applicable rules of securities regulatory authorities and stock exchanges.
 Unless a Chair is elected by the Board, the members of the Committee may designate a Chair by a majority vote of all the Committee members.
 Decisions at Committee meetings are decided by a majority of votes cast.
 Charter for the Technical Committee was revised and adopted by the Board of Directors in October 2023.
+The Technical Committee Policy is available on the Corporation's website at www.cecorp.ca/wp-content/uploads/Technical-Committee-Charter.pdf.